-Before you begin creating your first advertisement using power editor, let’s talk about how Facebook will organize these ads.
+Before you begin creating your first advertisement using the power editor, let’s talk about how Facebook will organize these ads.
 Facebook organizes advertisements into three levels:

 - The Campaign